vahidhedayati/ajaxdependancyselection/README.md

 Ajaxdependancyselection is a Grails plugin which makes use of jquery to provide either select or auto complete form fields.
 This can be any combination of either fully dependent objects or full dependent as well as no reference bindings.

+A common problem when it comes to making a website is having objects that are independant and when a user selects an option what to do next ? do you refresh the page to update the next set of values or look into some jquery/java scripts to auto update the next set of select option.

 # Installation: